gravitational/workshop/gravity_networking.md

 ## Introduction
 Networking within gravity and kubernetes can be overwhelming at first, with lots of moving parts.
 As software moved to the cloud, a movement was created to break software down into smaller applications that provide a service, allowing for independent development and patching, and getting past problems with tight integration, as well as including third party software.

 Within kubernetes, the design choice made is to allocate every unit of compute (each pod) an IP address.
-This means that from a networking perspective, each pod is it’s own addressable node on the network.
+This means that from a networking perspective, each pod is its own addressable node on the network.

 Within this training topic, we’ll cover some introductory networking, how gravity uses flannel to build an overlay network for kubernetes pods, how network services within ingress are created, and troubleshoot a network problem.